bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ## Extract the shared secret

-All front-ends need two pieces of information from your BigBlueButton server: a hostname and shared secret.
-Use the command `bbb-conf --secret` tool to get your BigBlueButton server's URL and shared secret.
+Any front-end to BigBlueButton needstwo pieces of information: the hostname for the BigBlueButton server and its shared secret (for authenticating API calls).
+To print out the hostname and shared secret for you BigBlueButton server, enter the command `bbb-conf --secret`:

 ~~~
 $ bbb-conf --secret